- Prices between £2549 - £2749

 Super sights and a sleeper train

 Our first full day in Vietnam starts with a mosey around Hanoi’s beguiling Old Quarter.
 We’ll spend the morning navigating the hustle of the narrow streets, packed with family-run cafés and stores selling everything from artwork to books and hand-embroidered Ao Dais.
 If you thought rush hour was bad where you live, prepare for the craziest traffic on the globe as you get to grips with this pulsating metropolis.
 Constant honking and whole families squeezed on one scooter are all part of the experience as you dive headfirst into the the city’s most popular sights.
 Between admiring the Temple of Literature and One Pillar Pagoda, be sure to prepare for the overnight train journey to Sapa by stocking up on snacks, drinks and playing cards.
-At about 8pm we’ll transfer over to the station for a First Class sleeper train just like you’ve seen in the movies.
+In the evening we’ll transfer over to the station and settle into your cabin on a sleeper train, just like you’ve seen in the movies.
 Red wine optional, but highly recommended for this ultimate slow travel experience.Read more

 Hike the emerald hills of Sapa